The-Duchess/CS350-Summer2015/assignment3.md

 >- Returning the Correct Value

 >> The algorithm pulls the topmost element, or best, from H and then reorders H each time.
-So it cannot re-organize H incorrectly, however it does suffer a performance drop which can be solved by grabbing the best m elements and then re-ordering H. however re-ordering becomes more complicated.
+So it cannot re-organize H incorrectly as downheap always pushes elements back down into the correct sorted location, however it does suffer a performance drop which can be solved by grabbing the best m elements and then re-ordering H. however re-ordering becomes more complicated.

 >- Halting